Voodoo-Token/Faucet/README.md

 ## Design & User Experience

-- **Simple 3-Step Flow:** Connect, claim, and confirm—no unnecessary steps.
+- **Simple 3-Step Flow:** Connect, claim, and confirm, no unnecessary steps.
 - **Responsive Design:** Optimized for desktop, tablet, and mobile use.